 This works if you have access to your wireless router, however, there are no options on the iPhone to force a 5GHz connection.

-Also, if you’ve bought or are buying the new iPhone 12, you will have an option of enabling the WiFi hotspots over 5GHz.
+Also, if you’ve bought or are buying the new iPhone 12, you can enable the WiFi hotspots over 5GHz.
 With this feature, the users will be able to use their laptops or iPads to WiFi and take advantage of the fast speed of 5GHz bands.

 The hotspots are not meant for powering the whole house, but they are usually used for connection sharing with other devices.

-Users should also note that when using 5GHz, it will be enabled by default when you turn on the hotspot feature. you will also be able to turn it back to the 2.4GHz.
+Users should also note that 5GHz will be enabled by default when you turn on the hotspot feature. you will also be able to turn it back to the 2.4GHz.
 Then you will need to add changes in the network settings.

 You for sure can take advantage of using 5GHz WiFi channels on the newer models of iPhones, but if you have older models like iPhone 5, it is still possible.